si-tacuisses/si-tacuisses.github.io/_slides/docker/docker_presentation.md

 ---

  - Think of `Docker` as a *Ultra Light* Virtual Machine (VM) .
- - It is a tool to create linux images with **"Known Good State"**.
+ - It is a tool to create Linux images with **"Known Good State"**.
- - Offers *free* infrastrucure to store, distribute and retrieve images from anywhere on the web.
+ - Offers *free* infrastructure to store, distribute and retrieve images from anywhere on the web.

 ---